 Trade in your swimsuit for sweats and cozy up with some new alumni releases.

-SXSW Film Festival alumni releases this month include Edgar Wright’s debut documentary, a journey through the lives of bandmates Ron and Russell Mael – The Sparks Brothers; a tale about a girl joining a dangerous scrap metal crew to pay her way through college – Holler; Documentary Feature Lydia Lunch: The War is Never Over, a piece on the woman herself and her pioneering vision of a new kind of woman; and more.
+SXSW Film Festival alumni releases for June and July include Edgar Wright’s debut documentary, a journey through the lives of bandmates Ron and Russell Mael – The Sparks Brothers; a tale about a girl joining a dangerous scrap metal crew to pay her way through college – Holler; Documentary Feature Lydia Lunch: The War is Never Over, a piece on the woman herself and her pioneering vision of a new kind of woman; and more.

-Read more about this month’s releases and where to watch below.
+Read more about the releases and where to watch below.
 Subscribe to Film Community Newsletters to stay up to date with Film news and more from SXSW.